Workday/canvas-kit/modules/modal/react/README.md

 > Callback to handle close of your Modal and any other event when the Modal is closed.

-#### `closeOnEscape: boolean`

-> Accessibility specifications state modals should be closed when the escape key is pressed.
-> However, we cannot guarantee that it is safe to simply bind an event listener and close in all
-> cases.
-Some applications may use a Popup manager to make sure the correct popup is receiving the
-> close command.
-If your application uses custom popup stacking, do not set this to true.
-Set this
-> to true for simple applications and the modal will close when the escape key is pressed.

-Default: `true`

 ---

 #### `firstFocusRef: React.RefObject<HTMLElement>`